Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/sprint-planning.md

 ---
 name: Sprint planning
 about: The standard template for IF sprint planning
-title: "GSF IEF Sprint planning yyyy-mm-dd"
+title: GSF IEF Sprint planning yyyy-mm-dd
-labels: sprint planning
+labels: ''
 assignees: ''

 ---